Noah Lucas Noah Lucas

 What is different now is that this pattern is no longer isolated.
 It is becoming the default across robotics, autonomy, aerospace, manufacturing, and simulation.
 Physical AI systems are built on continuous perception and decision loops, and those loops are only as strong as the quality, context, and speed of the underlying sensor intelligence.
 This is where the leverage is, and it is pushing to the edge.

 The bottleneck is converting raw data into intelligence that can be interrogated and acted on by humans and machines.
+Physical AI systems need infrastructure that turns sensor data into trusted decisions.

 Read More